-In Verilog-2001, there are three types of case statement, introduced by case, casez and casex.

-With SystemVerilog, each of these may be qualified by priority or unique.
-A priority case acts on the first match only.
-A unique case guarantees no overlapping case values, allowing the case items to be evaluated in parallel.
-If the case is qualified as priority or unique, the simulator issues a warning message if an unexpected case value is found.
-The user does not need to code a default case to trap unexpected case values.
+In Verilog 2001, there are three types of case statements, introduced by case, casez and casex.
+With SystemVerilog, each of these can be qualified by priority or unique.
+A priority case shall acts on the first match only.
+A unique case shall guarantees no overlapping case values, allowing the case items to be evaluated in parallel.
+If the case is qualified as priority or unique, the simulator shall issues a warning message if an unexpected case value is found.
+The user does not need By specifying unique or priority, it is not necessary to code a default case to trap unexpected case values.